fdmsantos/aws-twitter-data-analytics/README.md

 ![Kinesis Data Analytics](KinesisDataAnalytics.png)

-The Kinesis Data Analytics application develop in Flink, detects if a player did two or more tweets to another player in specific time window (Window Sliding).
+The Kinesis Data Analytics application develop in Flink, detects if a players from one team did two or more tweets to a player in other team within a specific time window (Tumbling Window).
 The result is sent to a kinesis Data stream consumed by a lambda.
 The lambda sent a notifications via SNS.
+This application uses another stream to control if team is allowed to do tampering.
+The source of this stream is dynamodb kinesis stream.
+This application also uses Dynamodb Table to reference data.

 ![Notification](NbaTamperingEmail.png)

+Flink Features in This App:

+* Connected Streams
+* Keyed Streams
+* Stateful Stream Processing
+* Windowing Processing

 ## Getting Started